 When the Bible was written, it was an agrarian economy.
 Wealth was created mainly by owning land and using it to grow crops or raise livestock.
 The Bible uses examples of investing in real estate because that was the common form of investing at that time.
 However, it is not an endorsement of real estate over other forms of investing.

 Stock markets started in the 1600’s and became a way for people to invest and own a small portion of a company.
-For a long time buying stocks was out of reach of the regular person, it was mainly used by the wealthy.
+For a long time buying stocks was out of reach of regular people, it was mainly used by the wealthy.
 In the past 60 years or so, costs have come down and technology has improved access to stock based investments.
 Most Americans are invested in the stock market (whether they know it or not) through their retirement plan at work (if offered).

 At its most basic level, owning stock is owning a piece of a company.
 That ownership entitles you to vote on important issues facing the company, receive income from the company’s operations (called dividends) and participate in the growth/decline of the company through the increase/decrease of the share price.